24 Plant-Based Recipes - Cover

 Cooking the berries removes this chemical, so you don’t need to worry about consuming commercial preparations or a homemade syrup that has been heated.

 Some experts caution against taking elderberry if you have an autoimmune disease.
 This is because it can stimulate your immune system, although there aren’t any proven adverse events.
-Talk to a healthcare professional first if you have an immune disorder.
+It is wise to talk to your healthcare professional first before taking any supplement, and if you have an immune disorder it may be wise to first discuss elderberries before consuming them in any form.

-17 thoughts on “The 7 Top Health Benefits of Elderberry: Antiviral and Immune-Boosting”
+33 thoughts on “The 7 Top Health Benefits of Elderberry”

 1. Have been making elderberry jam for years and often use the flowers to make elderberry champagne!
 Thank you for this receipe will try it in due course